casprwang/blog/content/blog/2017-08-03-dont-use-arrow-function-for-closure.md

 }
 ```

-but apparently, arrow functions are made for one liner things, not without a function name or returning a normal function.
+apparently, arrow functions are made for one liner things, not without a function name or returning a normal function.